mjackdk/AmbientCO2/README.md

 # Installation
-1. Download library [zip file](https://github.com/mjackdk/CozirAmbient/archive/master.zip) from GitHub, and extract it
+1. Download library [zip file](https://github.com/mjackdk/AmbientCO2/archive/master.zip) from GitHub, and extract it
-2. Rename resulting folder from *CozirAmbient-master* to *CozirAmbient*
+2. Rename resulting folder from *AmbientCO2-master* to *AmbientCO2*
-3. Move folder *CozirAmbient* into your Arduino IDE [libraries folder](https://www.arduino.cc/en/Guide/Libraries)
+3. Move folder *AmbientCO2* into your Arduino IDE [libraries folder](https://www.arduino.cc/en/Guide/Libraries)
 4. Restart Arduino IDE, if running

 # Usage
-1. Examples are available under File -> Examples -> CozirAmbient in Arduino IDE
+1. Examples are available under File -> Examples -> AmbientCO2 in Arduino IDE
 2. Change Rx and Tx pins in the sketch to match your setup
 3. Connect 3.3V, GND, Rx and Tx between board and sensor
 4. Upload sketch